squat/kilo/README.md

 EOF
 ```

-This configuration can then be applied to a local WireGuard interface, e.g. `wg0`, with the help of the `kgctl` tool:
+This configuration can then be applied to a local WireGuard interface, e.g. `wg0`, to give it access to the cluster with the help of the `kgctl` tool:

 ```shell
 kgctl showconf peer squat > peer.ini